Breaking Down the Barriers to Siting Renewable Energy in New York

 February 28, 2019

-This week, NYLCVEF released a white paper on the barriers to siting renewable energy in New York and possible approaches to overcoming these obstacles.
+NYLCVEF released a white paper on the barriers to siting renewable energy in New York and possible approaches to overcoming these obstacles.
 New York State has committed to reducing its greenhouse gas emissions to combat climate change and increasing renewable energy is a central component of this plan.
 In 2016, the state adopted an ambitious Clean Energy Standard (CES), which requires renewables to provide 50% of the state’s electricity by 2030.
 More recently, in December 2018, New York State Governor Andrew Cuomo pledged to transition the state to 100% clean energy by 2040.
 This formidable goal will require a rapid and comprehensive transition to renewable energy generation statewide, one that will necessitate cooperation and collaboration between private and public entities, and local communities.

 However, a number of barriers exist that make it difficult to site wind and solar projects in New York State.
 Often, localities have local laws and ordinances that impede development of wind and solar projects.
 For example, moratoria on development of renewables, which are intended to give localities more time to develop regulations, often delay development and dissuade potential investments in renewables.
 In addition, for large-scale installations (over 25 MW), Article 10 of New York State’s Public Service Law requires developers to engage in a lengthy and complex permitting process that, as of December 2018, has only resulted in full certification for one project.